Homily for the Fourteenth Sunday in Ordinary Time

 When he leaves for Logan to catch his flight,

 he carries one, medium size back-pack.

+That’s it.
 No other luggage!

-When I go down to the Cape for two nights, I pack…
+On the other hand, when I go down to the Cape for two nights, I pack…

 well, I’d be embarrassed to tell you how much I pack!